 SOUTH LOOP TRAILS

 The South Loop Trails create a unique 42-mile trail system on city, county, state, and private land that connects parks, neighborhoods, schools, and natural areas.
 These trails are perfect for hikers, trail runners, and mountain bikers of all levels of experience.
-The South Loop is the main 12.5 mile route that will bring you back to your starting point.
+The South Loop is the main 12.5-mile route that will bring you back to your starting point.
 The trails that comprise this main route are easy to moderate.
 The majority of the South Loop Trails are single-track and natural surface.
-There are three street crossings and short segments that travel on paved greenway, road or sidewalk.
+There are three street crossings and short segments that travel on paved greenway, road, or sidewalk.
 There are approximately 30 miles of secondary trails that lead off of the South Loop main trail.
 The map shows the degree of difficulty for each trail.
 There are four trailheads within the South Loop – Mead’s Quarry, William Hastie Natural Area, Forks of the River Wildlife Management Area, and Anderson School – and parking is available at all.
-A kiosk with maps is also available at each site.
+A kiosk with maps is also at each site.
 Restrooms are only available at Mead’s Quarry and Ijams Nature Center (a short distance off the main trail).
-Neither water nor other public amenities are available on the South Loop Trails.
+Water is not available on the South Loop Trails.
 There are restroom facilities at Meads Quarry and Ijams Nature Center during operational hours.

 To follow the 12.5-mile South Loop Trail look for the purple signs, tree blazes, or stencils on the road.